In Him Ministries:

 No one will ever be justified by keeping the law perfectly.
 Galatians 2:16 says, “yet we know that a person is not justified by works of the law but through faith in Jesus Christ, so we also have believed in Christ Jesus, in order to be justified by faith in Christ and not by works of the law, because by works of the law no one will be justified.”

-If you think you can keep the Law and become perfect, you are under the same delusion that the Galatian Church fell under.
+If you think you can keep the Law and become perfect, you are under the same strong delusion that the Galatian Church fell under.

-It is foolishness to go back under the law after embracing faith.
+It is foolishness to go back under the law after embracing biblical faith.
 Paul said the perfectionists were acting as if they are under a spell.
 Galatians 3:1-5 says, “O foolish Galatians!
 Who has bewitched you?
 It was before your eyes that Jesus Christ was publicly portrayed as crucified.
 Let me ask you only this: Did you receive the Spirit by works of the law or by hearing with faith?
 Are you so foolish?
 Having begun by the Spirit, are you now being perfected by the flesh?
 Did you suffer so many things in vain—if indeed it was in vain?
 Does he who supplies the Spirit to you and works miracles among you do so by works of the law, or by hearing with faith—”

 The law is a prison that enslaves everyone who tries to live by it.